imtej/Stock-Trend-and-Price-Prediction-using-DL/README.md

 # Screenshots of UI

-Feeding Stock Ticker Name and choosing the Time Frame:
+Feeding the Stock Ticker Name and choosing the Time Frame:

 ![HomepageUI](./Screenshots/Stock_Pred_LSTM_Home1.png)